treojs/treo/Readme.md

 [![](https://saucelabs.com/browser-matrix/treo.svg)](https://saucelabs.com/u/treo)

 The goal of treo is **to make IndexedDB mainstream by providing consistent API across all modern browsers**.
-It limits its features by official specification, hides API complexity and provides new features from coming [2.0 spec](https://github.com/w3c/IndexedDB).

-[IndexedDB](https://www.w3.org/TR/IndexedDB/) is a powerful technology, which main problem is a swamp color and last 20%:
+[IndexedDB](https://www.w3.org/TR/IndexedDB/) is a powerful technology, which main problem is swamp color or last 20%:

 [![image](https://cloud.githubusercontent.com/assets/158189/13082651/cd6a8b2c-d4d1-11e5-8e0a-3e4841a5140d.png)](http://caniuse.com/#feat=indexeddb)

 Official standard was finalized on [July 4 2013](https://www.w3.org/TR/2013/CR-IndexedDB-20130704/).
 But major browsers still have a lot of implementation issues.
 Because of this every library that relies on IndexedDB tries to be its own universe ([lovefield](https://github.com/google/lovefield), [dexie](https://github.com/dfahlander/Dexie.js), [pouchdb](https://github.com/pouchdb/pouchdb)).

+Treo limits its features by official specification, hides API complexity, works across all modern browsers and provides new features from coming [2.0 spec](https://github.com/w3c/IndexedDB).

 ## Main features

 - **Focus on IndexedDB itself**.
 If you know official spec, you can work with treo.
 And experience with treo helps you to understand the spec.
 - **Cross-browser support**.
 [SauceLabs](https://github.com/defunctzombie/zuul) allows to automate cross-browser testing and gives [nice interactive badge](https://saucelabs.com/u/treo).
 - **npm and modularity**.
 Treo contains [a bunch of small modules](https://github.com/treojs), which focus on different IndexedDB features.
 If integration of treo is too big for your project, you still can benefit from small parts, like [idb-schema](https://github.com/treojs/idb-schema) or [idb-batch](https://github.com/treojs/idb-batch).
-Treo doesn't force you to build specific plugins.
-Just build a module that operates with IndexedDB objects and you can use it with treo or any other library.
 - **ES2015 and async/await syntax**.
 [Official API](https://www.w3.org/TR/IndexedDB/) was designed in 2010 and looks odd in 2016.
 Instead treo uses Promise for all asynchronous operations, async/await to simplify callback's flow, and ES2015 for better code readability.
 - **It does not fallback on WebSQL in Safari 9+**.
 Apple claims [they don't see enough adoption of IndexedDB](https://twitter.com/simevidas/status/610910096097304578), so they don't want to fix major bugs.
 But since 9.x we can work around some limitations and show them desire to use IndexedDB.
 Check [design decisions](#design-decisions) for more details.